for the perfect hanging of your pictures

 Practical tips from gallery owners and collectors are at your disposal to perfectly stage your pictures.

-Which picture is important to you?
-Which other and which pictures do you want to combine?
+Which image is important to you?
+Which still and which pictures do you want to combine?

-The selection of your pictures is at the beginning of every hanging.
+The selection of your pictures is at the beginning of each hanging.
 What do you want to highlight?

 Is there a theme for your image selection?
-Is the color of the works important or are there similar motifs in terms of content?
+Is the colour of the works important or are there similar motifs in terms of content?